nikku/didi/README.md

 #### `factory(token, factoryFn)`

-To produce the instance, `factoryFn` will be called (without any context) and its result will be used.
+To produce the instance, `factoryFn` is called without any context.
+The factories return value will be used.

 ```js
 const module = {
   'engine': ['factory', createDieselEngine]